AaltoSciComp/scicomp-docs/triton/apps/jupyter-gpu.rst

 * Your Jupyter session will start.
 Note it has shorter timeouts that other Jupyter sessions, to prevent inefficiency.
 Once you have resources, don't forget to use them.
-* There is no service guarantee, resources may be adjusted anytime without warning.
+* There is no service guarantee, resources may be stopped or adjusted anytime without warning.
 Save often.

 .. list-table::
    :header-rows: 1